jordimontana82/fake-xrm-easy/README.md

 -----------------------------------------------------------------------

-**UPDATE**: FakeXrmEasy v2.x and v3.x are a major rewrite with .netcore support and are public under a new home repo: [https://github.com/DynamicsValue/fake-xrm-easy](https://github.com/DynamicsValue/fake-xrm-easy).
-Please do check them out!
+**UPDATE**: FakeXrmEasy v1.x is deprecated and will stop receiving updates soon.
+[Start planning your transition to versions 2.x and 3.x now!](https://dynamicsvalue.github.io/fake-xrm-easy-docs/quickstart/migrating-from-1x/)
 -------------------------------------------------------------------------------------------------------